lf-edge/eden/tests/README.md

 The second option is more flexible, because we can run the same test several times with different parameters in the same scenario.

-The most commonly used parameters for setting up a test are:
+The most commonly used `eden-config` parameters for setting up a test are:

 * `eden.escript.test-scenario` -- name of file with a default test scenario.
 This file should be placed in the test's directory or in the `eden.root` directory.
 * `eden.escript.test-bin`-- name of default test binary.
 Can be used with the `eden test -run` command to run the selected test from this binary.
 This file should be placed in the test's directory or in the `eden.root/eden.bin-dist` directory.